 It’s difficult for prospective beekeepers in Newfoundland to find even the most basic beekeeping workshop, but talking with at least one beekeeper and seeing some bees up close and personal might be the best first step.
 Locally, the Backyard Farming & Homesteading NL Facebook page is a friendly place to ask people about their beekeeping experiences (and to meet up with other beekeepers).
 So is the BeeSource forum and the Worldwide Beekeeping forum (where many beekeepers from Atlantic Canada regularly contribute).

 And finally, for the truly desperate, we have my beekeeping videos which, as far as I know, are the only ones on planet earth that thoroughly document what it’s like to get into beekeeping as a backyard beekeeper in Newfoundland.

 My lofty goal for the videos and everything I post on this mighty blog is to be honest about my mistakes while documenting what actually seems to work so that others might learn from me without being told what to do.
-I like to uncover people’s intuitive intelligence for beekeeping through experiential teaching and learning.
+An intuitive intelligence for beekeeping can come to light through experiential teaching and learning.
 My intention is to provide space for people to ‘get it.’
 I hope that’s what I do.
-Pretty lofty, eh?

 While I’m not a member of the NLBKA, that doesn’t mean I’m completely against it.
 There are some important beekeeping initiatives being brought forward by the association.
 I just don’t think new or prospective beekeepers should feel pressured to join the NLBKA.
 It’s not the end of the world if they don’t join.
 Many people in Newfoundland become good beekeepers without joining the NLBKA.
 And that’s okay.